Skip to content

 • No phone number

-Mid-tier options are there, with 3 GB, 10 GB, and 25 GB for fairly low prices.
-We tested Ubigi in Punta Cana, Puerto Plata, and Santo Domingo, and the coverage was exceptional.
-Ubigi mostly relies on 4G, but 3G turns on if 4G LTE is unavailable.
-During our testing, we also used its tethering to share data limitlessly.
+Mid-tier options fill the gap, with 3 GB, 10 GB and 25 GB at low prices.
+We retested Ubigi in Punta Cana, Puerto Plata and Santo Domingo, and coverage was exceptional.
+It leans on 4G, with 3G taking over where LTE is unavailable, and tethering is uncapped, so we shared data freely across devices.

-Ubigi’s speeds were reliable enough to use VoIP apps without a fuss.
-We tested this eSIM in the USA, as well, and noticed the same outstanding results.
-If you decide on Ubigi, you can save 10% on top of the starting price by using the promo code GIZMODO on checkout.
-This makes it the cheapest offer on this list.
+Speeds were reliable enough for VoIP without a fuss.
+We tested this eSIM in the USA too, with the same results.
+Pick Ubigi and you save a further 10% on your first order with the promo code GIZMODO, which makes it the cheapest offer on this page.

 Pros